DaryeDev/LootsTools/docs/docs/extensions/twitch/index.md

 ### On Twitch Command

-This Event is called when a Command is sent on your Chat.
-(A way to add Commands through the UI is worked on.)
+This Event is called when a Chat Command is sent on your Chat.
+You'll need to add these Chat Commands on this EXtension's Page on the UI.

 #### Available Data